-The RKO crew recorded Lennon’s final interview inside the Dakota on the afternoon of December 8, hours after photographer Annie Liebovitz had visited the apartment to snap now-legendary photos of the couple for Rolling Stone.
+The RKO crew recorded Lennon’s final interview inside the Dakota on the afternoon of December 8, hours after photographer Annie Leibovitz had visited the apartment to snap now-legendary photos of the couple for Rolling Stone.
 Lennon was upbeat and happy to discuss the album he and Ono had released weeks earlier.
 The title Double Fantasy was inspired by a flower he came across while vacationing in Bermuda with Sean.
-It was during that same trip that John and Ono—who remained in New York—began writing the songs that would make up the LP.
+It was during that same trip that John and Ono, who had remained in New York, began writing the songs that would make up the LP.
 They sang them over the phone to each other, creating a kind of dialogue between a husband and wife.

 The album alternates between Lennon’s straight-ahead rock tunes and Ono’s more experimental tracks.
-There are hopeful songs like “Just Like Starting Over” and “Woman,” as well as honest admissions of marital discord, like “I’m Losing You” and “Moving On.”
-The couple was only about five years beyond Lennon’s “lost weekend,” an 18-month period in the mid-1970s marked by substance abuse and infidelity.
+There are hopeful songs, like “Just Like Starting Over” and “Woman,” as well as honest admissions of marital discord, like “I’m Losing You” and “Moving On.”
+The couple was only about 5 years beyond Lennon’s “lost weekend,” an 18-month period in the mid-1970s marked by substance abuse and infidelity.

 It wasn’t the first time Lennon had acted out in ways seemingly antithetical to his peacenik image: In a 1980 interview with Playboy, the man who wrote “All You Need Is Love” and “Give Peace a Chance” admitted that: "All that ‘I used to be cruel to my woman, I beat her and kept her apart from the things that she loved’ was me.
 I used to be cruel to my woman, and physically ... any woman.
 I was a hitter.
 I couldn’t express myself and I hit.
 I fought men and I hit women.
 That is why I am always on about peace, you see.
 It is the most violent people who go for love and peace.
 Everything’s the opposite.
 But I sincerely believe in love and peace.
 I am a violent man who has learned not to be violent and regrets his violence.
 I will have to be a lot older before I can face in public how I treated women as a youngster.”